Perinatal Depression

 This condition may be treated with:

 • Medicines.
-Your health care provider will discuss the safety of the medicines prescribed during pregnancy and breastfeeding.
+Your provider will tell you which medicines are safe during pregnancy or breastfeeding.

 • Support groups.